althwaos/Python2/README.md

 - After developing these notebooks (ETL, ML, API calls, and Streamlit) and making sure that they worked well-together
 - Then we combined the ETL process and ML in one script, and connected the streamlit app to the script outcome and made the API calls within the streamlit app

-In  `Project Time Line (Python).xlsx`  file you may find all the details.
+In  `Project Time Line (Python).xlsx`  file you may find all the details of workload distribution.

 ## ETL and ML Script